Gramian-based input/output balancing of state-space realizations

 A state-space realization with balanced gramians is obtained by

-[sysb,g] = balreal(sys)
+[sysb,g] = balreal(sys);

 The diagonal entries of the joint gramian are

 ans = 0.1006 0.0001 0.0000

 sysb are weakly coupled to the input and output.
 You can then delete these states by

-sysr = modred(sysb,[2 3],'del')
+sysr = modred(sysb,[2 3],'del');

-to obtain the following first-order approximation of the original system.
+This yields the following first-order approximation of the original system.

 Compare the Bode responses of the original and reduced-order models.